 Interior walls can be located by and repositioned using any type of dimension line.
-See "Adjusting Wall Positions" on page 32 of the Exterior Walls Tutorial.
+See "Adjusting Wall Positions" on page 30 of the Exterior Walls Tutorial.

-Reposition the interior walls in this plan so their dimensions match those in the following image:
+Reposition the interior walls in this plan so their dimensions match those in this image:

 When your interior walls are in position, you may find it helpful to delete some or all of the dimension lines.
-For more information, see "Deleting Dimension Lines" on page 491 of the Reference Manual.
+For more information, see "Deleting Dimension Lines" on page 363 of the Reference Manual.